2016–17 EFL Cup: Teams

 A total of 32 teams played in the third round, seven that entered in this round and the 25 winners from the second round.
 The seven teams entering in this round were the clubs from the 2016–17 Premier League that are involved in European competition in the 2016–17 season.
 There was no seeding in this round.

 Matches

 Note: The numbers in parentheses are the tier for the team during the 2016–17 season.

 Fourth round

 Teams

 A total of 16 clubs played in the fourth round, all winners of the third round.
 There was no seeding in this round.
 The draw was held on 21 September 2016.

 Matches

 Note: The numbers in parentheses are the tier for the team during the 2016–17 season.

-Fifth round
+Quarter-finals

 Teams

-A total of eight clubs played in the fifth round, all winners of the fourth round.
+A total of eight clubs played in the quarter-finals, all winners of the fourth round.
 There was no seeding in this round and the draw was held on 26 October following the conclusion of the tie between Manchester United and Manchester City in the previous round.